-For those who are losing their hair, permanent fixes are harder to come by.
-The most common kind of baldness, or alopecia, is called male pattern baldness.
-It's caused by a combination of genetic inheritance and the presence of specific male hormones, or androgens, and usually causes a receding hairline and hair loss at the crown of the head.
+The most common kind of baldness is called male pattern baldness.
+According to Mayo Clinic, it’s caused by a combination of genetic inheritance and the presence of specific male hormones.
+Usually you have a receding hairline and hair loss at the crown of the head.
 If your hair is thinning, cutting it more often won’t make it grow faster or thicker.
-Closely cropped hair is arguably more attractive, however, than a monklike fringe or a comb-over.
-If you’re really confident, embrace your baldness by shaving your head (carefully!).
-Women who are self-conscious about their thinning hair can consider wearing a wig or wiglet (partial wig).
+If you’re really confident, embrace your baldness by shaving your head.
+Women who are self-conscious about their thinning hair can consider wearing a wig.

-Rogaine (minoxidil) is an over-the-counter topical medication that will regrow a modest amount of hair, mostly in the crown, in some people.
+Some people find that minoxidil (Rogaine), an over-the-counter topical medication, will regrow a modest amount of hair.
 Hair transplant or replacement is the most expensive option for men and women with thinning hair.
-Modern hair transplantation uses micrografting to transfer hair follicles from donor sites (areas of thicker hair growth, such as the back of the head) to bald or thinning areas.
+Modern hair transplantation uses micrografting to transfer hair follicles to bald or thinning areas.

 Unwanted body hair can be just as distressing as baldness, particularly for women who have hair on their chin or upper lip.
 Shaving such hair often yields cosmetically unsatisfying results.
-A hair remover product may produce a better result if it doesn’t cause too much skin irritation.
+A hair removal product may produce a better result if it doesn’t cause too much skin irritation.
 Another option for light-skinned people is to bleach the hair to make it less noticeable.
-Those with bigger budgets can consider electrolysis or laser treatments, permanent and effective but expensive and time-consuming ways of keeping hair from growing back.
+Those with bigger budgets can consider electrolysis or laser treatments.
+These treatments are permanent and effective but are expensive and time-consuming ways of keeping hair from growing back.

 Chronic excessive sweating of the palms, face, armpits, or feet is a nervous system disorder known as hyperhidrosis.
-This condition can be detrimental in social and professional situations, and people often go to great lengths to manage the disorder.
-Several treatments are available:
+According to the American Academy of Dermatology, treatments for hyperhidrosis include:

-- Anticholinergic medications like glycopyrrolate, oxybutynin, or benztropine may be useful in controlling perspiration, but they often have unacceptable side effects.
+- Anticholinergic medications such as glycopyrrolate, oxybutynin, or benztropine may be useful in controlling perspiration, but they often have unacceptable side effects.